 Take action immediately!
 If you’re still at the airport, go to a Wizz Air representative.
 Ask for the Property Irregularity Report and let the representative of the Wizz Air check the ‘World tracer’.
 The Property Irregularity Report is a declaration form that needs to be submitted within five days.
 Through the ‘World tracer’ it’s possible for the crew to check where your baggage is and where it was lost.

 Visit the “Baggage Claim” or “Lost Luggage” desk in the transit area, where we can help you fill out a Property Irregularity Report (PIR) straight away.
 If no report is filed at the destination airport, nobody will accept responsibility.
-If the baggage is not found within 21 days of reporting it at the destination airport, Wizz Air will be liable for loss.
+If the baggage is not found within 21 days of reporting it at the destination airport, Wizz Air will be liable for the loss.

 The company can’t be liable for baggage misidentified by another passenger – all cost is the liability of the passenger involved.